 The State Water Board recognizes the need to provide Responsible Dischargers tools and information to navigate the applicability of TMDL requirements, determine the spatial location of the requirements, and provide support for compliance analyses.
 To reduce the Responsible Discharger’s cost of complying with the TMDL requirements, state-developed tools to assist in the implementation of and compliance with the TMDL requirements will be made free and publicly available.
 These include a TMDL applicability flowchart, a GIS-based TMDL applicability map, and additional implementation guidance and training for potential compliance methods.

-5. TMDL Pollutant Categories
+I.G.5.
+TMDL Pollutant Categories

 This General Permit implements a number of TMDLs separated into the following seven TMDL pollutant categories: